A General Recipe for the Analysis of Randomized Multi-Armed Bandit Algorithms: Proofs related to the generic regret analysis

 and so, for any $\epsilon>0$, $\sum_{n=1}^{+\infty} c_n \bP(\mu_n \leq \mu_1-\epsilon)$ converges for instance by taking $u_n = \cO(n)$: $u_n=n$ leads to a bound on the probabilities that is exponentially decreasing in $n^{\epsilon}$.

-Note that this change has no other incidence on the proof of Theorem~\ref{th::main_result}, as long as the family $\cF$ and the bandit algorithm satisfy the other assumptions.
-Indeed, in its proof the explicit form of $\mu_n$ is never used.
+Note that this change has no incidence on the proof of Theorem~\ref{th::main_result}, as long as the family $\cF$ and the bandit algorithm satisfy the other assumptions.
+Indeed, in the proof of the theorem the explicit form of $\mu_n$ is never used.